How to Become a Surgical Nurse

 Pass the NCLEX Exam to Receive RN Licensure

-The NCLEX-RN exam is a multiple-choice test covering nursing practice, infection and disease prevention, communication, and the legal/ethical aspects.
+The NCLEX-RN exam is a multiple-choice test covering nursing practice, infection and disease prevention, communication, and legal/ethical topics.
 You must pass this exam to receive your state nursing license.

 - 3

-Hospitals often prefer candidates who have demonstrated an ability to function well in fast-paced settings, which demonstrates their preparedness for the rigors of surgical nursing.
+Hospitals often prefer candidates with the ability to function well in fast-paced settings, which highlights their preparedness for the rigors of surgical nursing.
 Surgical nurse candidates may consider specialized operating room (OR) residency programs.

 These programs equip nurses to manage patients through each phase of surgery, offering hands-on experiences under the supervision of seasoned professionals.
 Additionally, work experience in closely related specialties, such as critical care, emergency room, or telemetry nursing, can be advantageous.

-These areas of nursing provide exposure to high-acuity patients, which is crucial when working in an OR environment.
+These areas of nursing provide exposure to patients with acute conditions, which is crucial when working in an OR.
 Gaining foundational experiences in these fields can make RNs more competitive for surgical nursing positions.

 - 4